Excavations.ie

 Latitude, Longitude (decimal degrees): 53.168415, -6.788659

 Test-excavations were conducted for Kildare county council in advance of a proposed extension to St Conleth’s graveyard, Newbridge.
 Test-excavations revealed a probable prehistoric settlement occupying an area of c.
 95m x 45m at the top of a low hill overlooking a bend in the river Liffey to the south of Newbridge and 2km east of the major concentration of later prehistoric funerary monuments on the Curragh.
 A total of 30 archaeological/potential archaeological features, including a rectilinear structure (Structure A), a ring-ditch/possible roundhouse (Structure B), a post-hole structure (Structure?
 C), twelve pits and twelve linear gullies.
 The only find recovered was a fragment of coarse ware pottery of possible Bronze Age date.
-The site was subsequently excavated by Faith Bailey (above No. 327).
+The site was subsequently excavated by Faith Bailey (Excavations 2012, No. 327).